General of Ili: History

 The headquarters of the Manchu bannermen was in Huiyuan and Huining while the Green Standard Army was distributed across the remaining towns with their commander in Suiding.
 Uyghur merchants (including the Taranchi) resided in Ningyuan.
 Their affairs were managed by the General of Ili through the East Yamen (東衙門 (东衙门, Dōng Yámén)).

 In 1864, during the reign of the Tongzhi Emperor, the Xinjiang Hui Rebellion broke out concurrent with the Dungan Revolt of 1862-77 further east.
 On 8 March 1866, a large force of Hui Muslims captured the General of Ili Mingsioi's Yamen.
 He committed suicide by blowing himself up but his predecessor Cangcing (常清 (Cháng Qīng)) was captured and paraded through the streets.

 After Tzarist Russia invaded the Ili Basin in 1865 they demolished Huiyuan then in 1876 Qing General Zuo Zongtang, at the head of a large army, ended Yaqub Beg's occupation of the southern part of Xinjiang.
 In 1881 the Qing army recaptured the Ili Basin and two years later rebuilt Huiyaun 7.5 km north of its former site.
 This new settlement was known historically as "New Huiyuan" (新惠遠.

-Xinjiang officially became a province in 1883 with its capital at Dihua Fu (迪化府 modern day Urumqi) and Huiyuan gradually lost its political status as the centre of the region.
-The General of Yili retained responsibility for defence in the north of the new province until the position was abolished following the 1911 Xinhai Revolution, which marked the end of Imperial China.
+Xinjiang officially became a province in 1883 with its capital at Dihua Fu (迪化府 modern day Urumqi) and Huiyuan gradually lost its political importance; the General was to defend the north of the new province until the position was abolished following the 1911 Xinhai Revolution.